nonomal/Dawn/README.md

     </a>
 </p>

+# THIS PROJECT IS NO LONGER MAINTAINED

+This fork similar to original repository is no longer being maintained.
+For details see [issue #642](https://github.com/Tunous/Dawn/issues/642).

+---

-### Here lives the greatest open-source Reddit app
+### Here lies the for of the greatest open-source Reddit app

 This is a fork of a Reddit application named **Dank** created by [@saket](https://github.com/saket).
 You can find the original repository [here](https://github.com/saket/Dank) and read about why the original code has been archived and open sourced in [this blog post](https://saket.me/sunsetting-dank/).